TITLE 77: PUBLIC HEALTH

 Contract − a binding agreement between a resident or the resident's guardian (or, if the resident is a minor, the resident's parent) and the facility or its agent.

-Dentist − any person licensed to practice dentistry, including persons holding a Temporary Certificate of Registration, as provided in the Illinois Dental Practice Act [225 ILCS 25].
+Dentist − any person licensed to practice dentistry, including persons holding a Temporary Certificate of Registration, as provided in the Illinois Dental Practice Act.

-Department − as used in this Part means the Illinois Department of Public Health.
+Department − the Department of Public Health.
+(Section 1-109 of the Act)

 Developmental Disability − means a severe, chronic disability of a person which:

-is attributable to a mental or physical impairment or combination of mental and physical impairments, such as mental retardation, cerebral palsy, epilepsy, autism;
+is attributable to a mental or physical impairment or combination of mental and physical impairments, such as intellectual disability, cerebral palsy, epilepsy, autism;

 is manifested before the person attains age 22;